therascreen KRAS RGQ PCR Kit

 Overall survival rates based on Kaplan-Meier estimates at months 6 and 12 were higher for the Erbitux (cetuximab)+BSC group than the BSC group for the KRAS wild-type subset.
 This advantage was not observed in the KRAS mutant subset.

-Clinical study supporting use with Vectibix (panitumumab)1
+Clinical study supporting use with Vectibix (panitumumab) in CRC1

 A clinical performance study generated data supporting the clinical utility of the therascreen KRAS RGQ PCR Kit as a CDx test to enable selection of patients for treatment with Vectibix (panitumumab).
 The objective of the study was to assess whether KRAS mutation status as determined by the therascreen KRAS RGQ PCR Kit can be used to select patients with mCRC who will benefit from Vectibix (panitumumab) treatment.
 Clinical trial 20050203 was a multicenter, prospective, open‐label, randomized phase 3 study to assess the efficacy of panitumumab in combination with oxaliplatin, 5‐fluorouracil (5‑FU) and leucovorin (FOLFOX4) vs. FOLFOX4 alone in patients with previously untreated mCRC.